VslVictor7/CraftStatusBot/readme.md

 - Main support functionality: Minecraft server LOG in a Discord chat for better remote monitoring, as well as showing in embeds the players who joined and left the server (this data is also recorded in the database).

-- Secondary functionalities: GENIUS API for searching song lyrics, a command to display statistics of players who have played on the server, clearing server and DM (bot DM) chats.

 - It is recommended to start the bot together with your main minecraft server is ON (Right about when the server is on succesfully, you can start the bot).
 The bot reads the latest.log file and would send everything again in the chat specified, so attention is advised (I'm looking into better solutions to this problem, any guidance would be appreciated).

 ## Table of Contents